 Although the regular drop/add period ends with the seventh day of classes, music lessons and ensembles may be added until the eleventh day of classes.
 Beyond these regular deadlines, late addition of courses is possible until the end of the third week of each semester.
 Adding a course late requires submission of an enrollment change form (with signature approvals from the course instructor and the faculty advisor) and payment of a late processing fee.
 Courses that begin during the second half of the semester (e.g., physical education, second-half physics courses) may only be added through the first week of the session.

 Changes in Grade and Credit Status (Audit and Pass/D/Fail)

 Students may change to audit status beginning the first day of the semester through the first seven days of classes, provided such change leaves them properly enrolled.
 This change requires the signature of the instructor and advisor.

-A student may change status in a course to or from pass/D/fail only through the end of the sixth week of classes.
+A student may change status in a course to or from pass/D/fail only through the end of the eighth week of classes.
 Students are specifically required to maintain a consistent grading option over both halves of a year long course.
 This change requires the signature of the instructor and advisor.